 Transit riders are sometimes disappointed when a full bus pulls up to a stop and they are unable to board.
 It can also be helpful to riders to know what color the bus is-particularly in regions where buses come in multiple colors-and to know about other features a vehicle might have, like onboard WiFi, bicycle-loading amenities (and bicycle occupancy), electrical outlets, or air conditioning.
 This type of transit vehicle information is uncommon domestically (transit operators in Sydney, Seoul, and Singapore offer real-time bus occupancy information), but U.S. agencies are beginning to expand their offerings.
 Some international markets would also support information such as gender restrictions on certain vehicles.
-For example, BART plans to offer real-time vehicle occupancy information on its new trains, Capital Metro is working to add vehicle capacity information to its real-time feed and MobilityData is working on a GTFS-vehicle information proposal.
+For example, BART plans to offer real-time vehicle occupancy information on its new trains, and Capital Metro is working to add vehicle capacity information to its real-time feed.